angulardart/angular_components/lib/app_layout/README.md

 </material-drawer>
 ```

-If the list content isn't going to be directly in the drawer but instead will be
+Due to style encapsulation, if the list content isn't directly in a drawer (that
-wrapped in another component you will have to provide the above styles using a
+is, it's wrapped in another component) you'll have to provide the styles above
-mixin, due to style encapsulation.
+using a mixin.

 Example scss drawer content component: